-The week before Easter, use flyers to advertise a church Easter egg hunt.
+The week before Easter, organize an Easter egg hunt and use flyers to advertise it to the community.
 Include games, food, door prizes, free Bibles and music at the event.
-This makes it easy to invite the community back the next week for Easter services.
+This makes it easy to invite everyone back the next week for Easter services.

 5. Deliver Easter door hangers to neighbors.

 Two weeks before Easter, distribute door hangers, which include a map and service times for your Easter service.
 Target new developments, neighborhoods within a five-mile radius, and local apartments.
 Organize your staff and volunteers into teams to easily reach a large number of homes.

 The Sunday before Easter, give each child ten plastic eggs with candy and an invitation for their friend or family member to attend the Easter service (and children events).
 This is a great way to encourage children to get involved.